ggirtsou/ggirtsou.github.io/_posts/2018-02-17-what-its-like-being-on-call.md

 The on-call engineer can do so much, but it's not up to them to make everything from scratch shall a failure occurs.

 ![On call](https://pbs.twimg.com/media/CyYglEWXcAIcuf0.jpg:large)
+_Pictured above: "Welcome to the cloud, here's the system, you'll be on call today" [source](https://twitter.com/mononcqc/status/803365410347352064)_

 ## How do you get alerted?